Ash066/TheAsylum/README.md

 ### Book
 The about page features the same responsive navigation and footer of the index page promoting familiarity of use.
 It includes images of the book, a short description and links to buy.

-### Oracle
-The about page features the same responsive navigation and footer of the index page promoting familiarity of use.
-This page will give a short introduction into what the Asylum Oracle is and will link to where a deck can be purchased on the shop page.
-Below this there are four buttons labeled buttons for the user to attain their own reading based on four different catagories:

-#### Daily
-The user will be presented with the card layout with the cards laying face down.
-The cards will be selected by a javascript random number generator and will flip to face up and display of descriptive text using jquery upon users click.
-The card meaning will be entered into a string specific to this page generating a message specific to the users name, option picked, and card drawn.
-This page will only be accessable through the selection page buttons but will still use the same responsive navigation and footer of the index page promoting familiarity of use.

-#### Weekly
-The user will be presented with the card layout with the cards laying face down.
-The cards will be selected by a javascript random number generator and will flip to face up and display of descriptive text using jquery upon users click.
-The card meaning will be entered into a string specific to this page generating a message specific to the users name, option picked, and card drawn.
-This page will only be accessable through the selection page buttons but will still use the same responsive navigation and footer of the index page promoting familiarity of use.

-#### Love
-The user will be presented with the card layout with the cards laying face down.
-The cards will be selected by a javascript random number generator and will flip to face up and display of descriptive text using jquery upon users click.
-The card meaning will be entered into a string specific to this page generating a message specific to the users name, option picked, and card drawn.
-This page will only be accessable through the selection page buttons but will still use the same responsive navigation and footer of the index page promoting familiarity of use.

-#### Career
-The user will be presented with the card layout with the cards laying face down.
-The cards will be selected by a javascript random number generator and will flip to face up and display of descriptive text using jquery upon users click.
-The card meaning will be entered into a string specific to this page generating a message specific to the users name, option picked, and card drawn.
-This page will only be accessable through the selection page buttons but will still use the same responsive navigation and footer of the index page promoting familiarity of use.

 ### Shop
 The about page features the same responsive navigation and footer of the index page promoting familiarity of use.